Control your BlinkStick devices from Node.js with a TypeScript-first, Promise-powered API and a powerful animation engine.

 const blinkstick = await findFirstAsync();

-If you are using Async API, you might accidentally let Blinkstick
+If you are using Async API, you might accidentally let Blinkstick instance to be garbage-collected.
+This will emit a

 use explicit resource management.